EchoNineLabs/site/content/kite/reference.md

 #### [**GlobalRegionScheduler**](https://jd.papermc.io/paper/io/papermc/paper/threadedregions/scheduler/GlobalRegionScheduler.html)
 <sup>https://jd.papermc.io/paper/io/papermc/paper/threadedregions/scheduler/GlobalRegionScheduler.html</sup>
-Global region scheduler can be used to schedule tasks that will execute on the global region.
-It falls back to main server thread when running Paper instead of Folia.
+Global region scheduler can be used to schedule tasks that will execute on the global region thread.
+This scheduler falls back to the main server thread if not running Folia.

 {{< tabs items="Functions" >}}